adrastia-oracle/adrastia-docs/pages/deployments/ethereum.md

 ### Stablecoin Oracle (USDC)

+{% callout %}
+Preview-only: This oracle is not being maintained.
+It is only available for preview purposes.
+If you are interested in using Adrastia on Ethereum, please contact us regarding [sponsorship](/price-feeds/sponsoring).
+{% /callout %}

 Configured to provide very high precision prices for stablecoins denominated in USDC.

 - Contract address: 0x804511eD6C51582E8C62Ce04aFd824cfF6B6872B